slbailey/Retrovue/docs/domain/ContentPolicyRule.md

 ContentPolicyRule is a placeholder for future infrastructure around **content filtering, eligibility rules, and smart selection**.
 It will enable operators to define reusable rules that specify content selection criteria, allowing the system to intelligently select assets based on metadata, ratings, duration, genre, and other attributes.

-**Example:** A ContentPolicyRule might define "pick a G-rated 90s cartoon with runtime < 30m" — a reusable rule that can be applied to automatically select eligible content from the catalog.
+**Example:** A ContentPolicyRule might define "pick a G-rated 90s cartoon with runtime < 30m" — a reusable rule that can be applied to Programs inside Patterns.
+Pattern picks Program whose rule is "G-rated 90s cartoons < 30m".

 **Critical Note:** ContentPolicyRule is **not yet implemented** but is aligned with the long-term roadmap for RetroVue's content selection and scheduling capabilities.